Avrodipsaha/Avrodipsaha/README.md

 - 👋 Hello , I am Avrodip Saha
--   I have expertise in JAVA, JAVASCRIPT, REACT JS, REDUX, NODE JS, BOOTSTRAP, TAILWIND, MATERIAL UI, GIT AND GITHUB.
+-   I have expertise in JAVA, JAVASCRIPT, REACT JS, REDUX, NODE JS,MYSQL,BOOTSTRAP, TAILWIND, MATERIAL UI, GIT AND GITHUB.
 -   I’m currently doing "Coding Boot-Camp Internship" in Full Stack Web-Development.
 -   During this coding Boot-Camp, I am working in various type of projects using  HTML , CSS ,JavaScript and React js .
 - 👀 Now I am looking for an opportunity where I can use my web-Development expertise with good problem solving skills in an innovative "Software          Organization".